Studies in Additive Number Theory by Circles of Partition: Extended Circles of Partition

-\begin{corollary} From the proof of Lemma \ref{L-ext_symmetrFam} concludes that the number of children of any xCoP is even and hence every complete extended family has an odd number of members. \end{corollary}
+\begin{corollary} From the proof of Lemma \ref{L-ext_symmetrFam}, we conclude that the number of children of any xCoP is even and hence every complete extended family has an odd number of members. \end{corollary}